-Lubin was mentioned in historical sources in 1267, as a market settlement belonging to the Trzebnica monastery.
-Town rights was granted to it at the end of the 13th or early 14th century.
-The town quickly developed, especially during the reign of the prince of Legnica and Brzeg, Louis I. During his rule it was decided to strengthen the defense of Lubin.
-The brick town walls were built in the years 1348 – 1358.
-In the 15th and 16th centuries, when the use of firearms in siege operations became widespread, there was a need to modernize and extend the existing fortifications.
-At that time, the upper storeys of the towers were equipped with artillery posts.
-Lubin became one of the better fortified cities in Silesia and thanks to this it successfully resisted the two Hussite invasions in 1428 and 1431.
+In the 15th and 16th centuries, when the use of firearms in siege operations became widespread, there was a need to modernize and expand existing fortifications.
+At that time, both the walls and towers were raised, and also equipped with loop holes for the use of small arms.
+Lubin became one of the better fortified cities in Silesia and largely thanks to this he successfully resisted the Hussite invasion twice in 1428 and 1431.

 Up to now, the defensive walls have been preserved on a significant section of the perimeter of the old town, including two towers in the southern section and 4 towers in the northern section of the wall.
 In addition, you can admire the Głogów Tower from the mid-fourteenth century and the tower at the parish church, built in the end of the fifteenth century and transformed into a belfry.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.